ビザの申請は千葉でビザ申請を専門で行なっているamie行政書士へ

 2. Photograph (4×3 cm) taken within 6 months

-Documents obtained from Japanese municipal offices
+Documents from Japanese municipal offices

 1. Certified copy of grandparents’ (Japanese) family register (koseki-tohon) or record of removal from family register (Joseki-tohon)